New mortgage stress tests could disqualify 10% of buyers: Bank of Canada

 However, some borrowers may try to get around the rules by taking out riskier loans with longer amortization periods from alternative lenders that are not federally regulated, including credit unions and private mortgage lenders.
 Right now those lenders have a relatively small share of the mortgage market.

-The bank said it will be closely monitoring developments in in the private lending market, worth as much as $15-billion a year.
+The bank said it will be closely monitoring developments in the private lending market, worth as much as $15-billion a year.
 That includes watching new mortgage registrations to track how many borrowers are trying to duck the new regulations.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.